randeep-k11/system-design-HLD/Design-Shazam-Like-Application-with-Song-Identification/README.md

        * Step-by-Step Workflow:
           * Preprocessing Phase (Building the Index):
              * For each song:
-                 * Generate 20-30 fingerprints using the "processing" algorithm.
+                 * Generate 20–30 fingerprints using the "processing" algorithm.
                  * Add each fingerprint to the inverted index with the associated SongID.
                    Example:
                     ```
-                     For SongID1, fingerprints: Hash1, Hash2, Hash3.
+                     For SongID1, fingerprints: Hash1, Hash2, Hash3...hash30.
-                     For SongID2, fingerprints: Hash2, Hash4.
+                     For SongID2, fingerprints: Hash31....Hash60.

                      Resulting Index:
                         Hash1 -> [SongID1]
-                        Hash2 -> [SongID1, SongID2]
+                        Hash2 -> [SongID1]
                         Hash3 -> [SongID1]
-                        Hash4 -> [SongID2]
+                        Hash40 -> [SongID2]
                    ```
           * Matching Phase (Querying the Index):

-             * When a user submits an audio snippet,
-                * Generate a single fingerprint (HashX) from the snippet.
-                  * The backend generates fingerprints for the user’s 5-10 second audio snippet.
-Let's assume the system extracts 5 fingerprints: F1, F2, F3, F4, F5.
+              * The backend generates fingerprints for the user’s 5–10 second audio snippet.
+Let's assume the system extracts fingerprint: FP123
                 * Query the Inverted Index for Each Fingerprint.
-                  * For each fingerprint (e.g., F1, F2), retrieve a list of potential matching SongIDs from the inverted index.
+                * Search Fingerprint in elastic search DB:
+                  * Exact Match: If hash1234 exists, the match is returned immediately.
+                  * Fuzzy Match: If no exact match is found, the system searches for fingerprints within a Hamming distance or similarity score threshold.
+                     ```lua
+                        Hamming Distance:
+                        Compare fingerprints at the bit level.
+                        Example: FP123 (01100101) vs. FP124 (01100100) → Hamming distance = 1.
+                        Set a threshold (e.g., Hamming distance ≤ 2) to tolerate small variations.
                      ```
-                       F1 -> [SongID1, SongID2]
-                       F2 -> [SongID1, SongID2]
-                       F3 -> [SongID1, SongID3]
-                       F4 -> [SongID1, SongID4]
-                       F5 -> [SongID2, SongID3]
+            * Rank Matches:
+                * Matches are ranked by their similarity score.
+                * Example.
+                  ```lua
+                  Song A: 95% match
+                  Song B: 92% match
+                  Song C: 85% match
+                  The highest-scoring match is returned
                   ```
-                * Aggregate Candidate Songs:
-                  ```
-                     Candidate Songs: [SongID1, SongID2, SongID3, SongID4]
-                  ```
-                * Retrieve Full Fingerprints for Each Candidate Song:
-                   * Fetch the full set of precomputed fingerprints for each candidate song from the fingerprint database.
-                     ```json
-                        SongID1 -> [S1, S2, S3, S4, S5, S6, S7, S8]
-                        SongID2 -> [S9, S10, S11, S12, S13]
-                        SongID3 -> [S14, S15, S16, S17, S18]
-                        SongID4 -> [S19, S20, S21, S22]
-                         ```
-                * Compare User Fingerprints with Each Song's Fingerprints:
-                   * For each candidate song, compare the user’s fingerprints (F1, F2, F3, F4, F5) with the song’s full fingerprints.
-                   * Calculate a confidence score based on:
-                       * Number of overlapping fingerprints: Count how many fingerprints from the user snippet match the song's fingerprints.
-                       * Temporal alignment: Check whether the matched fingerprints occur in a consistent time offset between the snippet and the song.
-                * Determine the Best Match:
-                   * Select the song with the highest confidence score as the match.
-                   * If confidence scores are close, apply additional heuristics, such as:
-                       * Length of the snippet.
-                       * Frequency of shared fingerprints among multiple songs (e.g., penalize overly common fingerprints that appear in many songs).

 5. Recognition Service:
    * **Functionality:**
       * Receives audio snippets from users.
-      * calls the **AudioPreprocessing Service** to generate fingerprint.
+      * call the **AudioPreprocessing Service** to generate fingerprint.
       * Once unique fingerprint is available, it calls **fingerprint matching service**.
-      * fingerprint matching service first check in the redis cache, if fingerprint found it returns the songId otherwise it queries the ElasticSearch inverted index to find candidate song.
+      * fingerprint matching service first check in the redis cache if fingerprint found it returns the songId otherwise it queries the ElasticSearch inverted index to find candidate song.
       * Recognition Service receives the songId and calls **metadata service**.
       * Metadata service first check in the redis cache, if fingerprint found it returns, otherwise queries to metadata DB and returns the song details to the Recognition Service.
       * Returns the matched song to the user.